FridaWikell/frisa-booking/README.md

 ![The three different workshops are presented](doc/workshop-presentation.webp)

-The three different workshops are presented with a informative text.
+The three different workshops are presented with an informative text.
 Each presentation has a read more button so the user can read more if they are interested.
 The read more button is also there to avoid that the user is met by a wall of text when they are visiting the booking page.

 #### Workshop booking

 ![The booking section where the user can select which session they are interested in](doc/workshop-booking.webp)

-The booking section of the page presents the availible workshop sessions.
-Each session is presented with the name of the workshop, date, time and how many availible spots that are left.
-Each session is represented as a button where the user can click on the button to book the section.
+The booking section of the page presents the available workshop sessions.
+Each session is presented with the name of the workshop, date, time and how many available spots that are left.
+Each session is represented as a button where the user can click on the button to book the session.

 #### Booking pagination

 ![Pagination at booking page](doc/booking-pagination.webp)

-Below the booking section a pagination is present if the availible workshops are more than eight.
-This is to enhance the user experience to avoid scrolling in an eternity.
+Below the booking section a pagination is located if the available workshops are more than eight.
+This is to enhance the user experience to avoid scrolling for an eternity.

 #### Confirm booking modal